ELETTRA-SincrotroneTrieste/cumbia-libs/cumbia-tango/lib/cudata_for_tango.md

 ### CuData contents for attribute properties.

 The contents of CuData when used to fetch properties from the database are more dynamic and depend on the type of property fetched: attribute, class or device.
-Please refer to the  \ref md_lib_tutorial_activity for more information and for an example of application reading from the tango database.
+Please refer to the  \ref tutorial_activity for more information and for an example of application reading from the tango database.

 To fetch  properties from the Tango database, a list of *input CuData* must be provided.